arnabfly/ReLU-Region-Reason-Re3-Interpretability/README.md

    - `re3_2_layers.ipynb` for 2 hidden layers example
    - `re3_3_layers.ipynb` for 3 hidden layers example

-4. Run all cells to see complete Re3 analysis
+4. Run all cells to see the complete Re3 analysis

 ### Using Other Datasets